callysto/hackathon/README.md

 ### Delete cell

-In order to delete a cell:
+In order to delete the cell:

  - select the cell you are planning to delete
  - click `Edit` -> `Delete Cells`